-Once the course is repeated and the grade is 3.0 or higher the "D" and/ or "F" grade will be removed from their transcript.
-A Graduate student cannot fail the same course more than twice (2x) before they are expelled from the program.
+Students who earn a failing grade must repeat the course prior to graduation.
+Once the course is repeated and a passing grade is earned, the prior failing grade is removed from the transcript.
+No student can fail the same course more than twice (2x) before they are dropped from the program.